LuizEscobarC/super-heavy-api/README.md

 - `POST /workouts` - Create a new workout
 - `GET /workouts` - List all workouts
 - `GET /workouts/:id` - Get details of a workout with its exercises
+- `PUT /workouts/:id` - Update a workout
+- `DELETE /workouts/:id` - Delete a workout and its exercises
+- `GET /workouts/:id/exercises` - Get exercises for a workout
 - `POST /workouts/:id/exercises` - Add an exercise to a workout with sets, reps, weight, and rest period
+- `PUT /workouts/:id/exercises` - Update all exercises for a workout
+- `PUT /workouts/:workoutId/exercises/:id` - Update a specific exercise in a workout
+- `DELETE /workouts/:workoutId/exercises/:id` - Delete a specific exercise from a workout

 ### Exercises